TritonDataCenter/sdc-papi/README.md

 # PENDING

-- usb-headnode.git a523809b5a8cc8ad41ceef169837652b9a0bc807
 - Import packages from LDAP
-- Create sdc_* packages on PAPI bootstrap (1st boot, if needed).
-Need to populate `etc/bootstrap-packages.json` from zone setup usb-headnode/SAPI

 - Figure out how to add a new zone with SAPI
-- PAPI must boot side by side with ufds zone.
-Should I just try to run PAPI service into ufds zone? => NO, wouldn't be able to upgrade PAPI using images w/o UFDS downtime.

 - CMD line tool "sdc-packages"
 - node-sdc-clients PAPI client.
 - Docs.
-- Add pending tests for package searches